mattdesl/kami/README.md

 - WebGL2 utils: compressed textures, texture arrays, float textures, instanced draws, etc.
 - Cube maps, mipmaps, and other Texture utils
 - more AssetManager loader plugins
-- FrameBufferObject utility for render-to-texture (should support MRTs for WebGL2)
+- FrameBuffer utility for render-to-texture (should support MRTs for WebGL2)
 - Advanced batcher that batches up to 4 textures in a single draw call
 - More shader examples